Table of Contents Show

-Don’t worry, in time you’ll get used to your new living arrangement and find out how to make the best use of all the space you now have.
+Don’t worry; in time, you’ll get used to your new living arrangement and find out how to best use all the space you now have.
 Be sure to have a long talk with your architect about your plans and how you intend to utilize the space.
-They can help you come up with a design that provides both functionality and comfort.
-Preserving the unique architectural details is one reason why it’s best not to rush the design phase as your goals and expectations may change.
+They can help you develop a design that provides both functionality and comfort.
+Preserving the unique architectural details is why it’s best not to rush the design phase, as your goals and expectations may change.

 You may have to make compromises.You may have to make compromises.

 It’s sporadic for any renovation to go exactly as planned and meet all your needs.
 Your architect will help you decide on what you should prioritize and what you can compromise on.
-It might make for some hard decisions, but if you’re not willing to stay flexible, then the project will never get finished.
-Potentially means limiting what areas you’re heavily renovating to save on budget.
-It might mean having to sacrifice some beautiful original details like that millwork that first caught your eye.
+It might make some hard decisions, but if you’re not willing to stay flexible, the project will never get finished.
+This potentially means limiting what areas you’re heavily renovating to save on budget.
+It might mean sacrificing some beautiful original details like that millwork that first caught your eye.
 Whatever it is, be open to suggestions.
-If something is essential to you, then your architect and contractors will try to save it.
-But if it’s not, then some things will have to be sacrificed for the sake of convenience, functionality, or budget.
+If something is essential to you, your architect and contractors will try to save it.
+But if it’s not, some things will have to be sacrificed for convenience, functionality, or budget.

 Working with an ArchitectWorking with an Architect

 Renovating a brownstone is a huge undertaking and one that will require an experienced architect’s services if it’s to go well.
-Architects are trained to think about how a room and building can be best utilized, and by involving one early, you can avoid costly missteps.
+Architects are trained to think about how you can best utilize a room and building, and by involving one early, you can avoid costly missteps.

 How to choose an architectHow to choose an architect